Kelly Mill Volunteers

 By completing the "Volunteer Confidentiality Agreement", you are stating that you will not divulge information about any student or family to any person within or outside the school setting.

-- Watch the Mandated Reporter Video which is linked in the Volunteer Confidentiality Agreement.
+- Watch the Mandated Reporter Video

 - Complete the Volunteer Confidentiality Agreement online.